davidrg/ckwin/doc/optional-dependencies.md

 * [zlib](https://zlib.net/)
 * [OpenSSL](https://www.openssl.org/) 0.9.8 - 3.0.x
 * [libssh](https://www.libssh.org/) 0.9.x, 0.10.x
+* libdes 4.01

-For SSH support all three are required and the openssl version should be >=1.1.1 (though apparently 1.0.2 and 1.1.0 also work but have known security issues).
+For SSH support the first three are required and the openssl version should be >=1.1.1 (though apparently 1.0.2 and 1.1.0 also work but have known security issues).

 You may also want a CA certificates bundle.
 A convenient source is here: https://curl.se/docs/caextract.html.
 Save the file as `ca_certs.pem` in the CKW directory and it should be picked up automatically.

-## Building with SSH Support
+## Building with SSH and SSL/TLS Support

 This doesn't necessarily document the *best* way to build these dependencies.
 Ideally you should read the readme file and other documentation for each of